rajatimalsina18/planary-support/README.md

 Schedule mode is designed to make your plan feel realistic instead of overloaded.

+### Task Timers

+Planary supports timers for planned tasks with an estimated duration.

+Timers can help you focus on the task you planned for that day.
+Timer state is stored locally on your device.

+Timer completion alerts use local notifications when notification permission is enabled.

 ### Insights

 Insights help you see progress over time.

 Planary can show:

 - Everyday routine progress
 - Challenge progress
 - Task completion trends
 - Streaks
 - Last 7 days activity
 - Individual task progress inside routines and challenges
+- Task-level calendar history for completed and missed days
+- Previous routine and challenge task history

 All insights are calculated locally on your device.